 Many pieces of awareness-level content may exist on your website already, such as your blog or resource library.
-The website content itself helps provide a lot of great consideration stage material as it explains your offering and approach to solving your customers’ biggest challenges.
+The website content helps provide a lot of excellent consideration stage material as it explains your offering and approach to solving your customers’ biggest challenges.
 Again, customers will return to your website during the decision stage to look at case studies, compare pricing, or sign up for a free trial.

 Optimizing Your Site for the Buyer’s Journey

 Since your website plays an integral role at each stage of the process, you must optimize your website for each step of the buyer’s journey.
 You will need to design your website so that it is easy for visitors to find content that relates to their stage.
 This means making the navigation simple, intuitive, and straightforward.
 Use the navigational toolbar and sidebar call-outs to ensure visitors can find exactly what they’re looking for when they land on your site.